szabgab/perlmaven.com/sites/en/pages/plack-app-cgibin.md

 ## Our CGI "application"

 We have a simple Perl script which is a [CGI](/cgi) application.
-It is called app.pl and it is located in a directory called <b>cgi-bin</b>
+It is called app.pl and it is located in a directory called **cgi-bin**

 We probably use it via [HTTP Apache 2 server](/perl-cgi-script-with-apache2).
 We could even [test the CGI script](/testing-perl-cgi).